Saorr2/Saorr2/README.md

 ## Highlighted Project Features:
 - Light and dark mode feature for user to toggle their preferred interface with a sun and moon icon
-- A product cart feature, allowing the user to add products to their cart and it adds the total together, and allows the user to check out by reflecting their total and a thank you message for their purchase
+- A product cart feature, allowing the user to add products to their cart, and it adds the total together, and allows the user to check out by reflecting their total and a thank you message for their purchase

 ## Project Links:
 - GitHub Repository: